nkdAgility/azure-devops-migration-tools/docs/index.md

 ## Change Log

+- v11.5 - Added more usefull logging levels.
+Replace `"TelemetryEnableTrace": false` with `"LogLevel": "Verbose"` in the config.
+Verbose will only be logged to the logfile.
 - v11.2.1 - Removed NodeMogrationContext and converted it to an enricher for Work Items.
 Still needs work, so that it migrates individual nodes, but currently migrates all.
 - v10.1 - Changed config design to have only the Name and not FullName of the class.
 Remove `MigrationTools.Core.Configuration.FieldMap.` and `MigrationTools.Core.Configuration.Processing.` from the config leaving only the Name of the class in ObjectType field.
 - v10.0 - Start of the greate refactor over to .NET Core and the REST API as the Object Model has been retired.